szemranamszyca/CarND-Behavioral-Cloning-P3/writeup.md

 The model.py file contains the code for training and saving the convolution neural network.
 As I mentioned, it is nVidia network architecture with one extra dropout layer and one image cropping layer.

-At first, I've opened .csv file and using csv.reader I get all the information from it.
-As the next step, in simple for loop, I've loaded all images and measurements which I used to train a Neural Network.
+At first, I opened .csv file and using csv.reader I got all the information from it.
+As the next step, in simple "for loop", I loaded all images and measurements which I had used in order to train a Neural Network.

 ### Model Architecture and Training Strategy